 - Many of our primary preceptors have hospital privileges and care for their own inpatients, and many do OB, long-term care/geriatrics and palliative care as well.

 Centred in Family Medicine

 Little Competition for Learning Opportunities

 There are six UBC medical students who are doing their clerkship in Kamloops, and 14 total residents with a few elective clerks and residents throughout the year.
 This means that you are usually the only learner on any given rotation.
 There are some exceptions, with Pediatrics and Gen Surg often having residents but on these rotations it’s usually nice to have a little company.
 This means that for the most part, the experiences that you want to partake in are not shared among learners—you’re it!
 You work directly with staff and are first in line for consults, procedures, deliveries, surgical assists… you name it.

 Emphasis on Your Learning

 Strong Academic Curriculum

 Our curriculum director and behavioural medicine faculty have put blood, sweat, and tears into coming up with a really solid academic schedule.
-We have faculty provide lectures on all of the 99 key topics for our CCFP exam.
+We have faculty who provide lectures on the 99 key topics for our CCFP exam.
 We have excellent and interesting behavioural medicine lectures on topics like end of life ethics, mindfulness for patients, and reflective practice.
-Recently we have had a brand new SIM lab built with high fidelity models and dedicated staff who have been amazing for teaching.
+We have a brand new SIM lab built with high fidelity models and dedicated staff who have been amazing for teaching.
 Ask anyone at our site to do a bougie guided cricothyrotomy and they will give you an eyes shut demo!
 Most importantly, whenever we come up with a topic that we are interested in that is not on the agenda, all we have to do is ask and it’s added to the schedule.